 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

-The plugin developers secured rights to high quality, professionally written legal disclaimers and packaged them into a plugin that can be installed quickly on any WordPress site.
-Your legal pages can be installed and set up on your site in less than one minute and the plugin licensing is flexible, allowing you to install and use this plugin on all of your sites.
+The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress powered site.
+You can have legal pages installed and set up on your site in less than one minute and the license allows you to install and use the plugin on all of your websites.

-If using the services of a lawyer to create your legal pages is currently out of your budget, then consider implementing at least some basic type of legal protection on your website until you can afford professional legal services.
+If hiring lawyers to create your legal pages is out of your budget, consider implementing at least some kind of legal protection on your website until you can afford a solicitor.

-Download the Legal Pages Generator tool below (it’s FREE!), or use one of the better solutions we discuss in this article, such as using ready-made legal forms, or a legal pages plugin - see section below.
+Download the FREE Legal Pages Generator software below, or use one of the better solutions we discuss in this article, such as using attorney-drafted legal page templates, or plugins as described in the section below.

 (Legal Pages Generator)

-Legal Pages Generator lets you quickly generate necessary legal documents for your website including ToS, Privacy Policy, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.
+Legal Pages Generator quickly generates essential legal documents for your website including ToS, Privacy Policy, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.

-Disclaimer: Once again, please note that we are not lawyers and we cannot offer legal advice in this article.
-You are strongly advised to do your own due diligence and consult legal experts about the best way of ensuring that your website fully complies with the law wherever your business is based.
+Disclaimer: Once again, please note that we are not lawyers and we do not provide legal advice.
+We strongly advise you to do your own due diligence and consult legal experts to ensure that your website fully complies with all legal requirements concerning your specific business.

-Below is a time-saving list of sites we recommend you visit to help you better understand what may be required of your site to stay compliant and meet legal obligations:
+Here is a time-saving list of sites we suggest you visit to help you better understand what your business requires to comply and meet its legal requirements and guidelines:

 - Federal Trade Commission Advertising & Marketing Rules Of the Road